niketjha212/1-Sales_Analytics--Excel/README.md

 # 📈 Sales Insights Report — Net Sales, Profitability & Market Analysis

 ---

+## 🎯 What Is This Project About?

+This project is a comprehensive **Sales Insights and Profitability Analysis** designed to help businesses understand their financial and operational performance using real-world sales data.
+The objective is to transform raw, unstructured data into meaningful, actionable insights through a series of well-designed reports covering Net Sales, Profit & Loss, Product Performance, and Regional Gross Margins.

+The project leverages **Excel, Power Query, Power Pivot, and DAX** to build an interactive analytics dashboard that enables:

+- Clear visibility into **customer-wise and market-wise sales performance**
+- In-depth evaluation of **profitability across fiscal years and months**
+- Identification of **high-performing products and growth drivers**
+- Understanding of **regional variations in gross margin and sales trends**
+- Strategic comparison through **YOY (Year-over-Year) analysis**

+Overall, this project demonstrates how structured reporting, strong financial understanding, and analytical modeling can support effective business planning, stakeholder communication, and data-driven decision-making.

+---

 ## Project Objectives:
 The primary objective of this project is to design and build a comprehensive Sales Performance & Profitability Analytics Dashboard that enables data-driven decision-making across multiple business dimensions.
 The analysis aims to: